 8. Email anytime you miss a class and explain why you missed the class

 Make sure that if you miss class, you have a valid excuse.
 Email the professor and tell them why you missed the class and ask if you can attend the next office hours to review anything you may have missed.
 However, check the syllabus; some professors may prefer you get class notes from other students and only come to them with specific questions about the lecture.
 Explaining to the professor why you missed class lets them know that you were not just skipping class because you felt like it.

 If you have time during office hours, ask if the professor is working on any research right now and offer your assistance.
 Check with your school’s website first, though, because some schools have specific guidelines for becoming a research assistant.
 Be sure to understand the process before approaching the professor about this.

 10. Always attend review sessions

 Attend any review sessions that the professor holds outside of class.
 Many students take these for granted and don’t go because they think they already know the material.
-Even if you feel like you could ace the test without attending, going demonstrates to your professor that you are interested in the material and doing the best you can to succeed in their class.
-Also, if you do end up doing worse than you expected on a test, you can tell them during office hours “I went to the review session and am still not fully understanding the material.
+Even if you feel like you could ace the test without attending, going demonstrates to your professor that you are interested in the material and doing your best to succeed in their class.
+Also, if you do end up doing worse than you expected on a test, you can tell them during office hours, “I went to the review session and am still not fully understanding the material.
 What else can I do to study to improve my score next time?”
 If you did not attend the review session, professors will often just tell you that you should have attended.

 11. Do the extra credit